Const-me/vis_avs_dx/avs_dx/DxVisualsShaders/readme.txt

 Some statically-compiled shaders.

-VC++ doesn't easily supports resources in statis libraries, that's why we're including the compiler shaders inside the source code.
+VC++ doesn't easily supports resources in static libraries, that's why we're including compiled shaders inside the source code.

-Because of this, we need all static shaders to compile before we compile the DxVisuals project.
+Because of this, we need all static shaders to compile before we compile the DxVisuals project that uses them.

-A separate static library project is the simple way to do so.
+This separate static library project is one simple way to accomplish that.